 - Since Medicare Advantage plans do not necessarily provide coverage equal to Medicare, they may not be right for you if you require a surgery or procedure or have a condition (diabetes, urinary incontinence, etc.) that requires ongoing therapy, treatment with a prescription or supplies.
 Before choosing any Advantage plan be sure to read all the exclusions in your contract.
 Don’t be blinded by advertisements offering $0 co-pays.
 If it sounds too good to be true – it probably is!

 Now for you Men’s Liberty clients out there – how can you tell what insurance coverage will be provided for your incontinence supplies?

-So take action now during open enrollment – and follow these simple guidelines to get the most out of your insurance coverage!
+So take action now during open enrollment.
+Follow these simple guidelines for understanding your insurance to get the most out of your insurance coverage!